Liam501/CSC3170-Project/README.md

-# Course-Project
+# CSC3170Course-Project
-This is the repository for my course project
+This is the project for my CSC3170 course， which is a database class.